 The second option proposed a new public official, the Official Judicial Factor, who would carry out all judicial factory work unless the court wished to appoint someone else.
 An existing public official would become the Official Judicial Factor so that the functions would be part of the functions of an existing public office.

-We have considered the responses carefully and are now working on a draft report and Bill which we aim to publish in the spring of 2012.
+We have considered the responses carefully and are now working on a draft report and Bill which we aim to publish this year.

 Adults with incapacity